bplmaps/lmec-main-site/content/articles/interview-with-kyler.md

 tags:
  - welcome interview
 backgroundImage: https://iiif.digitalcommonwealth.org/iiif/2/commonwealth:ht250b888/2291,3151,6519,1974/full/0/default.jpg
-draft: true
+draft: false

 ---

-> We sat down with [Kyler Hoogendorn-Ecker](https://www.leventhalmap.org/about/people/kyler-hoogendoorn-ecker/), a rising senior at the Boston Latin School's [Seevak Fellowship program](https://www.learntoquestion.com/seevak-human-rights-social-justice) who is joining us as an LMEC intern for the summer.
+> We sat down with [Kyler Hoogendorn-Ecker](https://www.leventhalmap.org/about/people/kyler-hoogendoorn-ecker/), a rising senior and [Seevak Fellow](https://www.learntoquestion.com/seevak-human-rights-social-justice) at the Boston Latin School, to reflect on his first week as an LMEC summer intern.
 In addition to learning about our collections and services, Kyler will lend a hand to various LMEC projects at the intersection of historical geography, modern mapping tools, and public programs.
+Read on to learn about his interests in geography, creative writing, and more!

 {{< figure src="/images/headshots/kyler-h-e.jpg" class="figure-left" >}}